capensis/canopsis/doc/TRs.rst

 Column Renderering
 ^^^^^^^^^^^^^^^^^^

-The user must be able to select colums he wants to show on the main table within the widget conf form.
+The user must be able to select columns he wants to show on the main table within the widget conf form.

 Some data have to be shown with a renderer.
 For example, a timestamp must use a special timestamp renderer.